fair-research/fair-tutorials/bag-minid/tutorial-1.md

 2. [Create](#stage_2) the bag, upload it to cloud storage, and publish the bag identifier.
 3. [Test](#stage_3) the bag by downloading it, resolving (downloading) the bag's payload, and validating the completed bag.

+###### Note:
+Certain parts of this tutorial are more demonstrative in nature, and you should be aware that copying and pasting the command examples below will not necessarily result in the exact output as shown.
+In particular, generating `minid` identifers for content will create new identifiers based on your `minid` user account, and uploading files to S3 will be have to be done to a bucket that you have write access to, and the S3 path locations used in your created identifiers adjusted accordingly.

 <a name="stage_1"></a>
 ## Stage 1: Prepare the bag payload
 In this stage, we will generate checksums for each of the bag's payload files, upload each file to cloud storage,